colour-science/colour/docs/tutorial.rst

      'yellowness_ASTMD1925',
      'yellowness_ASTME313']

-**Colour** computations leverage a comprehensive dataset available in most sub-packages, for example the ``colour.colorimetry.dataset`` defines the following components:
+**Colour** computations leverage a comprehensive quantity of datasets available in most sub-packages, for example the ``colour.colorimetry.datasets`` defines the following components:

 .. code:: python

-    import colour.colorimetry.dataset as dataset
+    import colour.colorimetry.datasets as datasets

-    pprint(dataset.__all__)
+    pprint(datasets.__all__)

 .. code-block:: text